adzerk/audience-ios-objc-sdk/README.md

 ```

-You can also pass callback blocks that will that will be called when the request is successful or if if fails.
+You can also pass callback blocks that will be called when the request either succeeds or fails.

 __Swift__
 ```swift